mniip/mniip.github.io/_posts/2023-10-24-organizing-bulk-operations-with-traversals.md

 ```hs
 process :: A -> IO B
 ```
-where `A` and `B` are arbitary types.
+where `A` and `B` are arbitrary types.
 And suppose the implementation of the process is such that it is more efficient to do in bulk: you would provide several `A`'s upfront and would receive several `B`'s.

 The question is, what type should you give to `processBulk`, the *bulk* version of `process`?